 Updated.
 Originally posted 17th Nov.
 2017

-Count Vladimir: Russia's first pr.955A Borei-II SSBN
+Prince Vladimir: Russia's first pr.955A Borei-II SSBN

 The NATO reporting name “Yankee” has already been coined for the Project 667 ballistic missile submarine (SSBN) which entered service in the late 1960s.
 The codename was given, it is said, because its strong resemblance to US Navy SSBNs in terms of layout.
 Since the YANKEE Russian SSBNs have diverged from their Western counterparts in many respects, but the latest type, the BOREI-II, is a return to Western features.

-The Russian Navy recently launched its 4th Pr.0955 BOERI Class ballistic missile submarine (SSBN), Count Vladimir (Князь Владимир).
+The Russian Navy recently launched its 4th Pr.0955 BOERI Class ballistic missile submarine (SSBN), Prince Vladimir (Князь Владимир).
 It was the first of the improved Pr.0955A (aka 09552) BOREI-II sub-variant (note that BOREI-II is currently an unofficial designation).
 The design incorporates many Western design influences with new tail configuration and sail which resemble US Navy submarines.

 The ‘turtle back’ covering the missile compartment has been faired in to present a smoother and more angled cross-section.
 Despite some reports that the missile load would be increased to 20, it appears to remain 16 RSM-56 Bulava SLBMs.
 This will require much clearer photographs to confirm however: